Project Configuration

 Because not every project's build system is designed in a way which allows "out

-of source" builds esy has special settings esy.buildsInSource
+of source" builds esy has special settings esy.buildsInSource which provide

 a useful workaround.